PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/dashboard.md

 ![Fermenter with led items added](../../.gitbook/assets/cbpi4-dashboard-fermenter-led.png)

-Finally, add a fermenterstep widget to your fermenter dashboard.
+Finally, add a fermenter step widget to your fermenter dashboard.
 This is basically the same as for the kettle.
-Howerver, for this widget you need to select the fermenter for which this widget triggers fermenter steps.
+However, for this widget you need to select the fermenter for which this widget triggers fermenter steps.

 ![Fermenter with steps added](../../.gitbook/assets/cbpi4-fermenter-steps.png)